wkoch/Cyclic/README.md

 # Cyclic

-Small library for millis-based cycle control.
+Small Arduino library for millis-based cycle control.
 Simple to use, 4 examples included.

 **Tested on an Arduino Due only.**